 Citibank Cashback vs UOB Delight

 If dining out is not a big part of your life, UOB Delight might be a better way to save money on your meals than Citi Cashback.
 UOB Delight can help you save up to 18% on groceries if you don't mind buying house brands at supermarkets like cold Storage, Giant and Guardian.
 UOB Delight also helps you save on monthly utility bills and contactless transactions (i.e. public bus) with its rebate of 3% and up to 20% off petrol.
 However, if you like to dine out as often as you cook at home, Citi Cashback presents a convenient method of consolidating all of your "food" expenses into one card.

 Citibank SMRT vs POSB Everyday

 POSB Everyday card is one of the best cashback cards in the market for everyday use.
 Like Citi SMRT card, POSB Everyday can also double up as an EZ-reload card with a 2% cashback on Auto Top-Ups.
 While its grocery cashback of 5% at Sheng Siong is worse than Citi SMRT’s 7%, POSB Everyday wins out in petrol (20.1%).
 Not only that, POSB Everyday also has no cap on how much cashback you can earn, providing an opportunity to earn hundreds if not thousands of dollars in cashback every year.
-These additional benefits do come with a cost because POSB Everyday charges an annual fee of S$128.4 with only 1 year of waiver, while Citi SMRT's is waived for 2 years.
+These additional benefits do come with a cost because POSB Everyday charges an annual fee of S$128.4 with only 1 year waived, while Citi SMRT's is waived for 2 years.
 All in all, if you are looking for a more rewarding card for a higher fee than Citi SMRT card, POSB Everyday is a great alternative.